Gift Card Scams: What To Watch Out For

 6 gift card scams to watch out for

-Scammers can trick you with gift cards in several ways.
-They might provide a fake website where users can check gift card balances, pretend to give legitimate information about a gift card over the phone or in an email, or tamper with physical gift cards in stores.
+Popular strategies gift card scammers employ include setting up a fake website where users can check gift card balances, posing as legitimate gift card support over the phone or in email, or tampering with physical gift cards in stores, but those aren't all.

-Imposter scams
+1. Imposter scams

 Another type of imposter scam uses dating apps and sites.
 Scammers will use fake dating profiles, chat with you, then make up a story to trick you into buying a gift card to send them money.
 Never send money or gifts to anyone you haven't met in person, even if they say they'll repay you.

-Fake gift card websites
+2. Fake gift card websites

 Make sure to verify the URL of the gift card website before typing in anything, including the gift card number, PIN, or any personal information.
 The official site is most often found on the gift card itself.

-Overpayment scams
+3. Overpayment scams

 Scammers pretending to represent a company might refund a purchase you made, say they accidentally overpaid you, then request you return the money in the form of gift cards.

-But oops, they’ve actually refunded you $10,000 instead of $1,000.
+For example, a scammer can reach out and say there's been suspicious activity on your Target account, but not to worry — you've been refunded.
+But oops, they've actually refunded you $10,000 instead of $1,000.
 Could you send them back the difference in Target gift cards and read them the number on the back?

 This is fraud.
 Don't send anyone money if they claim to have overcharged you.
 Hang up and contact the company directly using their official channels to discuss and report the incident.

-Gift card tampering
+4. Gift card tampering

 Gift cards on store shelves may have been tampered with before you've even purchased them.
 Scammers can apply a fake barcode to the back of gift cards in stores.
 That way, when the card is activated by the cashier, they'll receive the money instead of you.

-It’s important to thoroughly inspect all physical gift cards before you buy them.
-Make sure the packaging isn't torn or otherwise tampered with and run your finger over the barcode to feel if there’s a sticker or other signs of tampering.
+It's important to thoroughly inspect all physical gift cards before you buy them.
+Make sure the packaging isn't torn or otherwise tampered with, and run your finger over the barcode to feel if there's a sticker or other signs of tampering.
 Also, confirm the balance and hold on to the store receipt in case you need to report anything suspicious.

-Bogus giveaways
+5. Bogus giveaways

-If a scammer tells you that you’ve won a great prize in a giveaway or sweepstakes but you need to pay for fees or taxes upfront with a gift card, it’s a scam.
+If a scammer tells you that you've won a great prize in a giveaway or sweepstakes, but you need to pay for fees or taxes upfront with a gift card, it's a scam.
 A good rule of thumb is you should never have to pay to win a giveaway or contest — this is illegal in the U.S.

 You should also be wary of what prize they're claiming you won.
 Do you remember even entering a giveaway for a cruise or for $10,000?
 If it sounds too good to be true, it is.
 Never send gift cards to strangers in hopes of getting something for nothing.

-Gift card resale scams
+6. Gift card resale scams

 If you're buying a gift card online for a discounted price, verify the balance yourself by contacting the gift card's company directly.